olap74/ecs-python-tg/README.md

 	    - ./init-build - Terragrunt configuration for "init-build" module
 	    - ./buildspec.yml - Build SPEC for AWS Codebuild
 	    - ./terragrunt.hcl - Main Terragrunt configuration file for "DEV" environment.
 Contains variable values.
-	    - ./secrets.hcl - Contains required parameters.
+	    - ./secrets.hcl - Contains secrets.
 File is not in repo because it is added to .gitignore.
 Should be created manually.
 - /modules - Terraform modules

 ## Configuration